"I'm suffering from information overload! Help! Lorna help!" The voice screeched in my ear...

 What really is information overload?

-Just to be sure I knew what I was talking about, I started this post by checking with your trusted Wikipedia for a definition of information overload.
+Well, just for the sheer heck of it, and just to be sure I knew what I was talking about, I started this post by checking with our trusted Wikipedia for a definition of information overload.

 Then I learnt that that the term pre-dates the internet since the term itself is mentioned in a 1964 book by" Bertram Gross," The Managing of Organizations.
 In this book he states: Information overload occurs when the amount of input to a system exceeds its processing capacity.